sshahriyar/totalads/README.md

 After it is built, the warning should disappear, and the HTML files should be present in its doc/ sub-directory.

-Note that this builder does not run automatically ; Ant is not very smart at figuring out which files were changed, so it would end up constantly rebuilding the doc plugins for nothing.
+Note that this builder does not run automatically; Ant is not very smart at figuring out which files were changed, so it would end up constantly rebuilding the doc plugins for nothing.
 For this reason, if you modify the source (.mediawiki) files, you will have to rebuild the HTML manually, using the same method.

 5. If you have not already installed it, install JDK 7 or higher for your operating system.